rpatel3001/docker-satdump/README.md

 [![GitHub Workflow Status](https://img.shields.io/github/actions/workflow/status/rpatel3001/docker-satdump/deploy.yml?branch=master)](https://github.com/rpatel3001/docker-satdump/actions/workflows/deploy.yml)
 [![Discord](https://img.shields.io/discord/734090820684349521)](https://discord.gg/sTf9uYF)

 A Docker image with satdump installed.
-Currently it runs an arbitrary command on startup, but that will change in the future.
+Currently it runs an arbitrary command on startup, but that may change in the future.

-There is a python script also run at startup which takes the satdump UDP JSON messages and reformats them as acarshub compatible JSON.
+There is a python script also run at startup which enriches the satdump JSON with ground station names, frequency and level information, and more.

 Under active development, everything is subject to change without notice.